Skip to content

 Mission

-Preserve, celebrate and share the cultural, artistic, and historical heritage of African Americans in Sarasota and beyond.
+To preserve, celebrate, and share the rich cultural, artistic, and historical heritage of African Americans in Sarasota and beyond.

 Guiding Principles